 ………..Only to get drenched by a canopy of waterfalls from the top!

-It is a lovely ride through the rain, mist and stunning landscape of greenery.
+It is a lovely ride through the rain, mist, and stunning landscape of greenery.

 We could see trekkers from Goa on the trail.
 We reach Kulem and it is 4 PM.
-We are wet to the core and i ask the station master when the next train to Madgaon is, the town where we were to be picked by our hotel in Goa.
-He says, it is at 5.30 PM.
+We are wet to the core and I ask the station master when the next train to Madgaon is, the town where we were to be picked by our hotel in Goa.
+He says it is at 5.30 PM.

 We are not inclined to wait and ask him if we can get any taxis.
-He says yes and ask us to go out of the station to get one.
+He says yes and asks us to go out of the station to get one.
 We climb and cross over the bridge.
 We negotiate with a taxi driver who is willing to take us to Madgaon.
 We agree on a price and hop into Xylo.

 It was a day well spent.
 A day to remember and cherish.
-There is a great charm in trekking in monsoon on the railway track.
+There is a great charm in trekking in the monsoon on the railway track.
 You won’t regret and all fatigue will vanish when you see the beauty of nature – Dudhsagar falls in full glory!

 https://www.youtube.com/watch?v=SONXtLR58VA